Covid 19 coronavirus: Young Kiwi woman only had one symptom

 "I tried to call Healthline but was on hold for about an hour and a half and ended up falling asleep and not getting through."

-The next day Fyfe noticed she didn't have any sense of smell or taste and thought it was "really strange" as she could still breathe completely find through her nose.
+The next day Fyfe noticed she didn't have any sense of smell or taste and thought it was "really strange" as she could still breathe completely fine through her nose.

 She told RNZ that she was surprised to have contracted the disease as she didn't have any of the main symptoms.